 Jesse Ernest Wilkins Jr. was an African American nuclear scientist, mechanical engineer and mathematician.
 A child prodigy, he attended the University of Chicago at the age of 13, becoming its youngest ever student.
 His graduation at a young age resulted in him being hailed as “the Negro Genius” in the national media.

 Stephanie Diana Wilson is an American engineer and a NASA astronaut.
-She flew to space onboard three Space Shuttle missions, and is the second African American woman to go into space, after Mae Jemison. her 42 days in space are the most of any female African American astronaut.
+She flew to space onboard three Space Shuttle missions, and is the second African American woman to go into space, after Mae Jemison. her 42 days in space are the second most of any female African American astronaut, having been surpassed by Jessica Watkins in 2022.

 The National Society for Black Engineers, whose mission is to increase the number of culturally responsible black engineers who excel academically, succeed professionally, and positively impact the community.